 To qualify for a scholarship award at The W, your ACT/SAT score and your college preparatory curriculum (CPC) grade point average from high school are weighed to determine your award range.
 Students must also be eligible to submit the Free Application for Federal Student Aid (FAFSA).
 All merit awards begin with at least an 20 ACT or 940 SAT and a 3.0 CPC GPA.
 Priority deadlines for awards are May 1.
-The final deadline for all awards is July 1.
+Students admitted after May 1 will be considered for awards if funds are still available.

 Additional Scholarship Opportunities

 Residents of Mississippi whose parent(s) or grandparent(s) graduated from The W and are an active member of the MUW Alumni Association are eligible to receive this renewable scholarship in the amount of $400 per year.
 Students must notify the Office of Admissions and indicate parent(s) or grandparent(s) name and year of graduation to determine eligibility.